dliberat/minesweeper-api/README.md

 4. Browse to [http://localhost:8000/api/](http://localhost:8000/api/) to view the browsable API.
 5. Browse to [http://localhost:8000/static/client.html](http://localhost:8000/static/client.html) to play the game.
 Note that you will need to be logged in in order to play.
 You can click the Log In button and use the superuser credentials you created in step 3.

+**Note**

+You may run into permissions issues because Docker runs containers as root.
+If these problems arise, stop any running containers and run the following command to reset permissions on the entire source code folder.

+`sudo chown -R $USER:$USER .`

 # How to play